AnirudhG07/awesome-yazi/README.md

 <details>
 <summary>
-<a href="https://github.com/KKV9/archive.yazi">archive.yazi</a> - Compress selected or hovered files and directories to an archive.
+<a href="https://github.com/KKV9/compress.yazi">compress.yazi</a> - Compress selected or hovered files and directories to an archive.
 It currently supports various archive formats.
 </summary>

 ```bash
 ya pack -a KKV9/archive
 ```

+> It was previously named `archive.yazi`.

 </details>